ratwolfzero/hopalong_python/README.md

 The sequence of (x<sub>1</sub>, y<sub>1</sub>), (x<sub>2</sub>, y<sub>2</sub>), ... (x<sub>n</sub>, y<sub>n</sub>)  coordinates is specified by an initial point (x<sub>0</sub>, y<sub>0</sub>) and three constants a, b, and c.

-A two-pass algorithm is employed to compute the Hopalong Attractor by sequentially processing in both passes through straightforward loops.
+A two-pass algorithm is employed to compute the Hopalong Attractor by sequential processing in both passes through straightforward loops.

 - In the first pass, the algorithm determines the overall trajectory extents, which consist of the minimum and maximum values of the attractor trajectory.